PulgaLuca/PulgaLuca/README.md

 ## 🏆 Achievements

+- **8th classified in Huawei Developer Competition** (12/2024).
+  - Design and creation of the platform “S.A.F.E.”.
+It combines cutting-edge data analytics, high-performance computing, and hyperlocal sensor networks to deliver real-time, AI-driven forecasting for natural disaster risk and severity.

 - **1st place** in the **Coding Challenge Week Senior** (12/2023).
   - Topics: Python, algorithms, REST API, system design, testing, application security, and microservices.